 However, studying abroad takes preparation.
 From researching programs and destinations to find the right fit for you to packing your suitcase, you can use this guide as you plan your own study-abroad experience.

-In this post, I shared 15 tips for how to prepare for studying abroad.
-This advice was based on extensive research as well as my own experience spending a semester in Germany and my husband’s more recent experience as an international graduate student in the US.
+In this post, I shared 15 tips for preparing to study abroad.
+This advice was based on extensive research, as well as my own experience spending a semester in Germany and my husband’s more recent experience as an international graduate student in the United States.

 With the proper preparation, you can have an amazing — and perhaps even life-altering — experience studying abroad.
 Your adventure awaits!